Licensed 50 years – what next?

 Basic Lego bricks are tremendous toys because they offer a lot of learning opportunities.
 It stimulates imagination and gives satisfaction.
 Modern day Lego kits are essentially one off projects.
 Because most of the elements cannot be “repurposed”, resulting in a completed project gathering dust.

-In my opinion, we have to focus on this fundamental principle.
-In a next post, I will dig deeper and will try to formulate ideas.
+In my opinion, we have to focus on ways to stimulate curiosity and experimenting.
+In a next post, I will try to dig deeper and hope to formulate some ideas.